athulpanackal09/FrontEnd-Design4/README.md

 # web-development
-This are projects based on web development
+These are projects based on web development